Climate Scholars Program Intensives

 NASA Nationwide Eclipse Ballooning Project

-Focusing on actionable science and community engagement, the Climate Scholar Program offers the first opportunity of its kind in the nation for undergraduate students to study climate change and impact climate science and policy.
+Focusing on actionable science and community engagement, the Climate Scholars Program offers the first opportunity of its kind in the nation for undergraduate students to study climate change and impact climate science and policy.

 UAF is a world leader in climate and Arctic research.
 We produce more publications and citations related to Arctic study than any university in the world, and are home to the International Arctic Research Center and other major research units that bring in leading scientists from across the globe.